 Steinbeck found the material for his dozen volumes of California fiction in the Salinas and neighboring valleys, along the shores of Monterey Bay, in the Corral de Tierra, and on Big Sur.
 Even the Monterey sunsets illuminate the secrets of Robert Louis Stevenson's "Treasure Island" which served as a stage for the lives and times on which Jack London and George Sterling composed their allegories.
 Don Blanding, Henry Miller, Mary Austin, Ambrose Bierce, Upton Sinclair, Sinclair Lewis, Nora May French and countless others have nurtured their creative intellect here for years on end, all of them fondly recalling their Monterey days in the years to come.

-Three of the best developmental commercial fiction editors in the business (two of them agents)--Paula Munier, Caitlin Alexander, and Michael Neff of Algonkian Writer Conferences, will be available from 8 AM to noon each day of the retreat for one-on-one sessions with writers.
+Three of the best developmental commercial fiction editors in the business (two of them agents)--Paula Munier, Caitlin Alexander, and Michael Neff (see bios on the right), will be available from 8 AM to noon each day of the retreat for one-on-one sessions with writers.
 Attendance and focus will be up to each individual writer.
-Michael and Cary will also schedule, as needed, up to four more hours during afternoons and evenings for further one-on-one sessions, as well as any ad-hoc workshops the writers may desire.
+They will also schedule, as needed, up to four more hours during afternoons and evenings for further one-on-one sessions.

-NOTE: both Cary and Michael will be resident at the Lighthouse Lodge during the entire course of the retreat in Monterey, and there will be no extra fees associated with their editorial work, line editing, or mentorship as regards your poetry, short stories, or novel manuscripts.
+NOTE: Andrea, Paula, and Michael will be resident at the Lighthouse Lodge during the entire course of the retreat in Monterey, and there will be no extra fees associated with their editorial work, line editing, or mentorship as regards your short stories or novel manuscripts.

 Our Ideal Retreat Location on the Monterey Peninsula